khakhalin/Dynamic-clamp-2018/reviews and responses.md

 There is no way for us to determine whether our adjustment is "accurate", as there is no experimental way to make more caudal (and thus younger) cells in the tectum older.
 This situation is not unique however, as it arises in any study that uses linear models, in any field, from ecology to social sciences.
 When running a study in a human population, if a variable of interest depends on age, one would typically adjust for age by including age as a covariate in the linear model.
 Here we perform the same standard procedure.
 After rereading the manuscript, we realized that we used terms "adjustment", "correction", and, in one case, "compensation" interchangeably, which might have led to some confusion.
 To stress that we are talking about a basic statistical technique of covarate elimination, we now consistently use the term "adjustment" throughout the manuscript.

 In the paper, we do not report how the data would have looked without this adjustment for covariates, as it would not be statistically sound to run a linear model with a known covariate without including it.
-It would underestimate effects for analyses across groups (as the effect of the covarate would be included in the error), and overestimate effects for explanatory linear models in the second half of the paper (as the covariate would contribute to both the dependent, and the independent variables in the model).
-If the reviewers would like us to numerically re-run any part of the analysis without a position adjustment, please let us know which part you would like to see.
+In most cases, it may be expected to underestimate effects for analyses across groups (as the effect of the covarate would be included in the error), and overestimate effects for explanatory linear models in the second half of the paper (as the covariate would contribute to both the dependent, and the independent variables in the model).
+For each particular comparison, however, both d, F and p values would differ by a small random value.
+For example, when the measure of "spikness" (one of the three tuning parameters) is compared across groups, a correct analysis with adjustment for position (smean~rostral+medial+group) produces a p-value of 0.01.
+Without adjustment (smean~group) we get a p-value of 0.03.
+For temporal tuning, correct analysis (sbend~rostral+medial+group) gives p=0.0304, and if covariate is left unadjusted (sbend~gropu) we get p=0.029.
+Similarly, for amplitude tuning, we get p=0.00209 for correct analysis, and p=0.0024 for unadjusted analysis.
+For the analyses in which temporal tuning and ampliltude coefficients were explained through intrinsic parameters, the optimal models were not qualitatively different between adjusted and unadjusted data, but all values in the table were slightly different.

+If you would like us to numerically re-run any part of the analysis without a position adjustment, please let us know which part you would like to see.
 Also, all of our technical visualizations and analyses related to this adjustment are available for inspection at: https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/dynamic_other_vars.R

 > Page 13, line 7: What does “intrinsic spikiness” mean?
 Is this another term for intrinsic excitability, or is